vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase1/Part1/README.md

 ---

-# Student guide — setting up your pen-test lab 🧰🔒
+# 🧰 Setting up your pen-test lab

 **You have two lab options:**